RunestoneInteractive/httlads/_sources/Statistics/introduction.rst

 Time Required
 -------------

-This can take up to four hours (or more) to complete.
-But it could take less time depending on how quickly you are able to work through the material.
+These readings and exercises could take up to four hours (or more) to complete.
+But they could take less time depending on how quickly you are able to work through the material.